Meehan glad to be clear of ‘shocking’ Aussie mess

 Meehan, 24, jetted in from the Melbourne Rebels a fortnight ago with doubts swirling over the franchise’s future – a situation that appears to have finally been resolved following the announcement that the Western Force are to be axed instead.

-Meehan, who is England-qualified through Yorkshire grandparents, reckons many of his former teammates would follow him to Europe if chances arose.
+Meehan, who is England-qualified through grandparents, reckons many of his former teammates would follow him to Europe if chances arose.

 “I was lucky to make my decision to come to Irish in January before everything kicked off at the Rebels, but what’s happened is disgraceful for the players and staff,” he said.